Chameleon-company/MOP/Oscar/LOOKME.md

 This program help my team member to inspect datasets and download dataset easily.

-For example, my team member "Mirriam".
-Even she has advance IT skills and she also feel confusion by inspecting dataset.
+For example, some developers have advance IT skills and  also feel confusion by inspecting dataset.
 Lots of information of each dataset storing in **Metadata** format, see example of "Pay Stay zones linked to street segments" as below:

 **Metadata**
 - name : Pay Stay zones linked to street segments